Josh-Wickens/football-reactions/README.md

 - API Frontend [repository](https://github.com/Josh-Wickens/football-reactions)
 - [User Story board](https://github.com/users/Josh-Wickens/projects/4)

-Football Reactions is the perfect place for football fans to come together on one platform and speak just about football.
-Football reaction gives users the chance to state if they are a fan or if they are a club.
-They can make posts or join in conversations regarding certain topics and communicate together and share opinions.
-This repository is the frontend of Football Reactions using React Framework.
+Football Reactions is the perfect place for football fans to come together on one platform and speak exclusively about football.
+Users can state whether they are a fan or a club, and then create posts or join in conversations regarding certain football topics.
+They can also communicate together and share their opinions through the like and comment functionality.
+This repository is the frontend of Football Reactions.

 ![Responsive image](/src/assets/responsive.png)